A real, on-chain agent evaluation.

 stub with a real agent loop and you have the same

-policy-anchored receipt this demo opens with.
+policy-anchored proof this demo opens with.

 policy_snapshot.py